robertoAHenkel/aaron/002-build-knowledgebase.md

 ### Your Task: Configure the Embedding Service

-Follow the indexing logic in `src/app/api/indexing/processing.tsx`, locate the embedding generation implementation and complete it with the missing model identifier.
+Follow the indexing logic in `src/app/api/indexing/processing.tsx`, locate the embedding generation implementation.
+Learn about the available embedding models on GCP and decide which one to use.
+Finally, complete the codebase with the missing model parameters.

 ## Step 4: Run and Verify the Indexing Pipeline 🚀